List of wars involving Japan

 This is a list of wars involving Japan recorded in history.

 List

-This page lists battles between Japanese central or local forces and foreign forces, as well as battles between Japanese central and local forces.
-Battles that resulted in de facto regime change are also listed.
+This page lists wars between Japanese central or local forces and foreign forces, as well as wars between Japanese central and local forces.
+Wars that resulted in de facto regime change are also listed.
 Many battles between local daimyō (feudal lords) and clans that did not result in a de facto change of government are not included in the following list.